Impressionism, the partakers of the expositions:

-Sure is that Piette didn’t join the ‘Société Anonyme…’, nor the first two ‘impressionist’ expositions.
+Sure is that Piette didn’t join the ‘Société Anonyme des Artistes…’, nor the first two ‘impressionist’ expositions.
 At the 3rd ‘impressionist’ exposition in 1877 Piette was a sort of guest of honour, exhibiting 31 works.
-After his death in 1878, Pissarro (and others) honoured him by exhibiting posthumous at least 12 works of Piette at the 4th ‘impressionist’ exhibition in 1879.
+After his death in 1878, Pissarro (and others) honoured him by exhibiting posthumous with at least 5 and maybe 12 aquarelles of Piette at the 4th ‘impressionist’ exhibition in 1879.
 In this sense Piette was more a side-figure, but a well respected one, at least by Pissarro.

 Ludovic Piette(-Montfoucault) at the Salon:

 Piette made his debut at the Salon in 1857 (aR2;iR3;R9; note: Monneret probably made a writing error by mentioning 1875; R88).
 After that Piette almost yearly exhibited at the Salon: 1859 /61 /64/ 65/ 66/ 67/ 68/ 69/ 70/72 and 76. (iR1;R9) He only didn’t exhibit in 1863 /73 / 74 / 75.
 Some sources suggest that he stopped to submit to the Salon from 1873-75, because of lack of recognition and because he started to sell his works at Hôtel Drouot (aR27=R202).
 Piette was often mentioned Piette-Montfoucault or Piette-Monfoucault (iR1).
 See link for his exhibited works at the Salon.
 See link for an account.